alex/what-happens-when/README.rst

 Opening of a socket
 -------------------
-Once the browser receives the IP address of the destination server it takes that and the given port number from the URL and makes a call to the system library function names ``socket`` and requests a TCP socket stream - AF_INET and SOCK_STREAM.
+Once the browser receives the IP address of the destination server it takes that and the given port number from the URL and makes a call to the system library function names ``socket`` and requests a TCP socket stream - ``AF_INET`` and ``SOCK_STREAM``.

 This request is passed to the Transport Layer where the extra love that TCP/IP requires for ensuring packet delivery and ordering is added and then a UDP datagram is fashioned.
 The UDP datagram is handed off to the physical network layer which inspects the target IP address, looks up the subnet in it's route tables and wraps the datagram in an envelope with the proper gateway address as the recipient.

 This address lookup and wrapping of datagrams continues until one of two things happen, the time-to-live value for a datagram reaches zero at which point the packet is dropped or it reaches the destination.

 This send and receive happens multiple times following the TCP connection flow: